peteroupc/peteroupc.github.io/exporand.md

     4. Multiply _x_, _y_, and _b_ each by _base_, then add a digit chosen uniformly at random to _x_, then add a digit chosen uniformly at random to _y_, then add 1 to _newdigits_, then go to the second substep.
 11. If we reach here, we have reached the middle part of the trapezoid, which is flat and uniform, so no rejection is necessary.
 Set _s_ to _minv_ + _z_, then transfer the (_n_\*2) least significant digits of _s_ to _ret_'s fractional part, then set _ret_'s integer part to floor(_s_/_base_<sup>_n_\*2</sup>), then return _ret_.

-The following algorithm (**UniformMultiplyRational**) shows how to multiply a uniform PSRN (**a**) by a rational number **b**.
+The following algorithm (**UniformMultiplyRational**) shows how to multiply a uniform PSRN (**a**) by a nonzero rational number **b**.
 The input PSRN may have a positive or negative sign, and it is assumed that its integer part and sign were sampled. _Python code implementing this algorithm is given later in this document._

 1. If **a** has unsampled digits before the last sampled digit in its fractional part, set each of those unsampled digits to a digit chosen uniformly at random.
 Now, let _digitcount_ be the number of digits in **a**'s fractional part.
 2. Create a uniform PSRN, call it _ret_.
 Set _ret_'s sign to be &minus;1 if **a**'s sign is positive and **b** is less than 0 or if **a**'s sign is negative and **b** is 0 or greater, or 1 otherwise, then set _ret_'s integer part to 0.
 Let _base_ be the base of digits stored in **a**'s fractional part (such as 2 for binary or 10 for decimal).
 Set _absfrac_ to abs(**b**), then set _fraction_ to _absfrac_ &minus; floor(_absfrac_).